cadeneo02/Hidey-Hole/README.md

 # hidey_hole
-Game developed with team of three, player locates hidden circle on screen with progressive play difficulty
+-Game developed with team of three, player locates hidden circle on screen with progressive play difficulty -Here is the code for the game:

     from graphics import *
     import random, time